FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 http://zeromq.org/

-The ZeroMQ library is the only library that our FNCS2 library depends on.
+The ZeroMQ library is the only library that our FNCS library depends on.
 We have extensively tested our software using version 3.2.x, however later versions may also work but have not yet been tested.